opencord/cord/docs/quickstart_physical.md

 [the VTN Network Configuration Guide](https://wiki.opencord.org/display/CORD/Network+Config+Guide).

 ### Fabric Gateway Configuration
-To configure the fabric gateway, you will need to edit the file `cord-services.yaml` in the same directory (`service-profile/cord-pod`).
+To configure the fabric gateway, you will need to edit the file `cord-services.yaml`.
 You will see a section that looks like this:

 ```
     addresses_vsg: